MGTheTrain/python-yolo-training-with-jupyter-notebooks/README.md

 ## How to use

-### Step 0 - Labeling images
+### Labeling images
 Add your images (e.g. .JPG files) to the [img folder](data-custom/img) and label your images.
 For labeling images utilize for example one of the following:
 - [labelimg](https://github.com/tzutalin/labelImg#labelimg)
 - [Yolo_mark](https://github.com/AlexeyAB/Yolo_mark)
 Update the [train.txt](data-custom/train.txt) to include all the `JPG` files to train with.
 Also update the [obj.names file](data-custom/obj.names) to list your classes.

-### Step 1 - Updating the yolov4-tiny-custom.cfg file
+### Updating the yolov4-tiny-custom.cfg file
  Adjust in the [yolov4-tiny-custom.cfg](data-custom/yolov4-tiny-custom.cfg) the `width`, `height`, `batch`, `subdivision`, `max_batches`, `steps`, `classes` and `filters` values.
 Refer to [section 3(a) Create and upload the labeled custom dataset “obj.zip” file to the “yolov4-tiny” folder on your drive here](https://medium.com/analytics-vidhya/train-a-custom-yolov4-tiny-object-detector-using-google-colab-b58be08c9593) or copy the original file which can be found here [yolov4-tiny-custom.cfg](https://github.com/AlexeyAB/darknet/blob/master/cfg/yolov4-tiny-custom.cfg) and replace [this yolov4-tiny-custom.cfg](data-custom/yolov4-tiny-custom.cfg).

-### Setp 2 - Uploading the custom-data folder to Google Drive
+### Uploading the custom-data folder to Google Drive
 Upload the [data-custom folder](data-custom) to [Google Drive](https://www.google.com/intl/de/drive/).

-### Setp 3 - Running code blocks of the custom Jupyter notebook in Google Colab
+### Running code blocks of the custom Jupyter notebook in Google Colab
 Open [custom-yolov4-tiny-training.ipynb in Colab](https://colab.research.google.com/github/MGTheTrain/python-yolo-training-with-jupyter-notebooks/blob/main/notebooks/custom-yolov4-tiny-training.ipynb) and run each code block

-### Step 4 - Utilize your trained weights in the sample object detector app
+### Utilize your trained weights in the sample object detector app

 Execute the following steps in order to initialize the git submodule containing [the object detector app](https://github.com/MGTheTrain/python-object-detection-with-yolo-and-opencv/tree/main/object_detector_app.py) and copy custom `.weights`, `.cfg` and `.names` files to appropriate destination pathes: